Industry Funding / UW-Industrial TechTransfer

 - Proposal, eGC-1, and Budget submitted to Department for signatures and forwarding to Dean's Office and OSP?
 Include copies of any other documentation relevant to the proposal effort, such as the company's standard research agreement, the RFP, and correspondence with the company.

 - Differences in standard terms requiring detailed negotiation.
-OSP and UW Center for Commercialization will iron out contract provisions in consultation with the PI?
+OSP and UW CoMotion will iron out contract provisions in consultation with the PI?

 - Documents executed (Agreement, PI acknowledgement, Participation Agreements)?

 - Participation Agreements signed by all research personnel?

 - Publication notifications being made and approvals obtained?

 - Intellectual Property being disclosed to UW CoMotion for formal disclosure to Sponsor?

 - Statement of Work completed?
 Any changes required in budget or SOW done through OSP so that contract reflects true obligations?